 Finger Foods, such as croquettes or empanadas are great food options that guests can just pick up with toothpicks.
 Sliders are also a terrific party snack and can be simple to prepare in large quantities.
 These meatball appetizers will make great bite-sized treats for your get-together.

 Charcuterie boards are currently trending and can be part of the buffet or even served as finger foods, as well.
 Your guests will love these Individual Charcuterie Cups, as they give a more personalized touch.
-Here are some more charcuterie board ideas that you can prepare for your gathering.
+Make sure to include meat roses and add the right board accessories.

 Incorporate fresh fruit and veggie platters into the menu.
 Assembling fruit and veggie skewers would be even better, as that would make them much easier for your guests to grab.